Duran Duran (1981 album): Release and promotion

 "Planet Earth", backed with "Late Bar", was released as the group's debut single on 2 February 1981.
 Its artwork was designed by Malcolm Garrett, who would design the band's album covers, singles and memorabilia for the next five years.
 The single's number 12 placement on the UK Singles Chart earned Duran Duran an appearance on the BBC's Top of the Pops.
 According to Malins, their "dandified [and] overdressed" appearance secured their spot in the New Romantic movement in the minds of adolescents.
 The band promoted "Planet Earth" with a music video directed by Russell Mulcahy.
 Showcasing the band's unique fashion choices, the video helped "Planet Earth" top the charts in Australia and Portugal.
-John was initially hesitant about the music video format, believing it was "certainly at odds with the whole punk ethic".
+John Taylor was initially hesitant about the music video format, believing it was "certainly at odds with the whole punk ethic".
 The band's American label Capitol Records released "Planet Earth", backed with "To the Shore", in the US on its Harvest subsidiary, which failed to chart due to a lack of promotion.

 Duran Duran launched a media campaign of interviews and photo shoots with Smash Hits, Mates and Patches magazines, while articles on the band appeared in The Face, i-D and New Sounds, New Styles.
 EMI released the band's second single, "Careless Memories" backed with "Khanada", on 7" vinyl on 20 April 1981; a 12" vinyl edition included a cover of Bowie's "Fame".
 The single stalled at number 37 after three weeks.
 Ambrose later called it a mistake: "I think in a way it was the marketing people's fear that the band was getting too commercial too fast. [...]
 'Careless Memories' didn't get any airplay, which was a bit scary.
 It didn't lock in."
 To promote the single, the band appeared on the cover of Smash Hits for the first time.
 Rhodes later called its music video, directed by Perry Haines and Terry Jones, "the worst video we've ever made"; Malins described it as "a folly of New Romantic pretension".